dotnet/csharplang/proposals/lambda-method-group-defaults.md

-# Optional and Parameter Array Parameters for Lambdas and Method Groups
+# Optional and parameter array parameters for lambdas and method groups

 ## Summary